 I was previously a senior teaching fellow at the University of Surrey, lecturer at Keele University, and have worked as an IT consultant specialising in web development, user experience design, virtual worlds, and database optimisation.
 I am a member of the Chartered Institute for IT and the Institution of Engineering & Technology.

-I'm involved in the delivery of the following modules in the 2018/19 academic year.
+I'm the coordinator of the following modules in the 2019/20 academic year.
 I am also a supervisor and examiner for both undergraduate and postgraduate projects in the department.

 - COMP282 • Advanced Object-Oriented C Languages